1300 241 141

 About This Tour

-Please note, this tour runs on a back-to-back drive/fly or fly/drive itinerary.
+Please note: This tour runs on a back-to-back drive/fly or fly/drive itinerary.
 You either drive up from Cairns to Lockhart River and fly back to Cairns after the tour (Drive/Fly) or you fly up to Lockhart River and drive back to Cairns (Fly/Drive with reversed itinerary).

 Highlights